DawidSkr/BankingManagementSystem/README.md

 ## 📚 Project Overview

 The system supports basic banking operations:
-- Creating an account with an optional initial balance
+- Creating a user with a unique 10-digit account number and an associated account with an optional initial balance
 - Making deposits (with validation)
 - Performing withdrawals (with balance and error checks)
 - Tracking all transactions using a `Transaction` class with enum-based transaction types